We very much appreciate the support of over 20 leading practitioners and experts who have given

 In this Keynote Maddie Lingard will explore how families really make their choices and what this means for school marketing and admissions strategies.

-Drawing on UBIQ's experience working with multiple schools and colleges, Maddie will break down the psychological principles that influence parents and students, including:
+Drawing on Ubiq's experience working with multiple schools and colleges, Maddie will break down the psychological principles that influence parents and students, including:

 * Cognitive Dissonance – why parents wrestle with competing beliefs and how a school's messaging can resolve their doubts